 Interview Preparation

 The interview is the stage in the job-search process where hiring decisions are actually made.
-An employer chooses an interview style and format to test the job candidate’s skills, personal qualities, and fit for the job.
-Learn as much as you can about what you'll be dealing with for the interview.
+An employer chooses an interview style and format to test the job candidate’s skills, personal qualities, and alignment with the job responsibilities and company culture.
+Learn as much as you can about an upcoming interview so you can feel confident and prepared.
 This includes the format of the interview (e.g., traditional, behavioral, case, stress, coding, etc.); and the mode in which it will be conducted (phone, virtual, face-to-face, panel, group, etc.).
 Preparing for the different formats and modes requires a good deal of advance work.
 Use the Interviews Module in the Canvas Career Development Toolkit, and other resources to prepare.
-Note, too, that our Resources Library also contains some useful resources on interviewing techniques.

 Interview Success